Simmba: Box office

 The box office collection figures for the opening weekend of the film as presented on Bollywood Hungama are: The first day It earned ₹20.72 crore nett in India, which made it Singh's highest-opening film as of 2018.
 On second day it collected ₹23.33 crore nett and ₹31.06 crore on third day.
 The total first weekend nett domestic collection was ₹75.11 crore.
 The opening week pan-India collection was ₹ 150.81 crore, which made it a hit film.

 In its second week on the eighth day, domestic collection was ₹9.02 crore.
 On the ninth day, collection rose to ₹13.32 crore.
 Tenth day collection is ₹17.49 crore.
 Eleventh day collection is ₹6.16.
 Twelfth day collection is ₹6.03.
 Thirteen day collection is ₹5.31 and ending at 4.29 crore, taking second week collection to ₹61.62 crore.
 The domestic gross is ₹308.09 crore.
 It becomes Rohit Shetty's biggest hit as it beats lifetime business of Chennai Express.

 The film grossed ₹92.10 crore from overseas markets as estimated by Bollywood Hungama.
 The gross worldwide is ₹400.19 crore.
 It became third highest-grossing film of 2018.
 In Pakistan, the film has collected more than Rs.
 19 crore till its fifth weekend.

 Animated series

-Smashing Simmba, an animated television series based on the film, was released on 14 November 2020 on Pogo TV.
+Smashing Simmba, an animated television series based on Simmba was released on 14 November 2020 on Pogo TV.

+Game

+A skateboard running mobile video game based on Smashing Simmba, Smaashhing Simmba - Skate Rush, was released by Zapak in 2021.